SystemFw/blog/content/staging/paxos-failures.md

 even complete, as it would never be able to write to 5 storage servers!

-You might be thinking that if one server has exploded, then writing to 4 and returning success is fine since that server will never come back, but remember that in the asynchronous model with we cannot reliably distinguish explosions from message loss or delay.
+You might be thinking that if one storage server has exploded, then writing to 4 of them and returning success is fine since our model only allows another 3 to fail but remember that in the asynchronous model we cannot reliably distinguish explosions from message loss or delay.

-So what might happen is that we get 4 replies, we wait however long for the 5th reply and don't get it, even after a few retries, and then finally assume the 5th server has exploded and return success anyway.
-But actually, we just had a network partition and the 5th storage server is still running, and this breaks the rules: imagine the 4 servers we wrote to all exploded, which is allowed since `f = 4` in our example, then a reader goes to the 5th server, which doesn't have the write, and reads `null`, which breaks the rules since the WOR is not allowed to return `null` after a write has succeeded.
+So here's what can happen:
+- The writer writes `v` to 4 storage servers, but doesn't get a reply from the 5th.
+After waiting for a while and/or retrying, it declares it exploded and returns success.
+- The 5th storage server is still running, but all messages to and from it were dropped.
+- The 4 servers that contain the value all explode, which is allowed by our model since `f = 4`.
+- A reader reaches the 5th server, and reads `null`.
+- This breaks rule 2) : we cannot read `null` after a write has succeeded.

+So, to summarise, if the rule is to write to all storage servers, then one failure makes writes impossible, but if we write to a number of storage servers that is `< f`, we aren't fault-tolerant.
+The conclusion is that `f + 1` storage servers are not enough.

 ### Quorums